 I had one launch client who wanted her course to be available evergreen, however she wasn’t seeing sales.
 It was clear that her clients needed her course but it dealt with some serious painful stuff and so no one enrolled because they needed lots of kick in the butt.

-In my own experience, I have a FB ads course that is always available for sale.
 While people want to avoid Facebook advertising, at some point they decide it’s time they want to deal with it and so it works to keep it open for that kind of purchaser.